Skye Sweetnam: 2002–2006: Noise from the Basement

-Sweetnam also provided the theme songs for various television shows including The Buzz on Maggie for Disney Channel, Wayside for Teletoon, and Radio Free Roscoe.
-She also covered "Part of Your World" from the 1989 Disney film The Little Mermaid for the compilation albums Disneymania 3 and DisneyRemixMania.
-In 2006, Sweetnam provided the singing voice for Barbie in The Barbie Diaries.
-Her songs "Girl Most Likely To", "Note to Self", "Real Life", and "This Is Me", were also included in the soundtrack to The Barbie Diaries.
+Sweetnam provided the theme songs for several television series, including The Buzz on Maggie (Disney Channel), Wayside (Teletoon), and Radio Free Roscoe.
+She also recorded a cover of "Part of Your World" from The Little Mermaid for the compilation albums Disneymania 3 and DisneyRemixMania.
+In 2006, she provided the singing voice for Barbie in The Barbie Diaries, contributing four songs to the film's soundtrack.
+That same year, she was nominated for a Juno Award for New Artist of the Year.